dotnet/docfx/Documentation/tutorial/intro markdown lite.md

 ### Step 3: Render

-In this step, it render models to text content (html format for normal).
+In this step, it renders models to text content (html format by default).
-To simplify extension, we create an [adapter](xref:Microsoft.DocAsCode.MarkdownLite.MarkdownRendererAdapter), the adapter invoke methods by following rules:
+To simplify extension, we created an [adapter](xref:Microsoft.DocAsCode.MarkdownLite.MarkdownRendererAdapter), the adapter invoke methods by following rules:

 1. Method name is `Render`